 - A. Domestic Violence and Dating Violence.
 An act of domestic violence or dating violence that occurs within the jurisdiction of the Nez Perce Tribe. - B. Violations of Protection Orders.
 An act that occurs within the jurisdiction of the Nez Perce Tribe, and: - 1.
-Violates the portion of a protection order that:

-- b.
-Was issued against the defendant;

-- c.
-Is enforceable by the Nez Perce Tribe; and

-- d.
+Violates the portion of a protection order that: - a.
+Prohibits or provides protection against violent or threatening acts of harassment against, sexual violence against, contact or communication with, or physical proximity to the person protected by the order; - b.
+Was issued against the defendant; - c.
+Is enforceable by the Nez Perce Tribe; and - d.
 Is consistent with 18 U.S.C.
 2265(b).

-Section 7.05.05 Definitions related to Domestic Violence and Family Violence [7-1-3]
+Section 5.70.006 Definitions related to Domestic Violence and Family Violence [7-1-3]

-As used in this Chapter, the following terms shall have the meanings given below:
+As used in the Domestic Violence Code, the following terms shall have the meanings given below:

-- A. Abuse means the intentional infliction of physical harm, bodily injury or sexual assault or the infliction of the fear of imminent physical harm, and-includes but is not limited to-assault and battery as defined in the Nez Perce Tribal Code. - B. Advocate means a person who is employed to provide services to victims of domestic violence and/or sexual assault or who volunteers to do so after receiving training in the area, and is bound by confidentiality policies.

-C. Contact includes but is not limited to:

-1. Repeatedly coming into and/or remaining in the visual or physical presence of the other person;

-2. Following the other person;

-3. Waiting outside the home, property, place of work or school of the other person;

-4. Sending or making written communications in any form, including text messaging, instant messaging, and social media, to the other person;

-5. Speaking with the other person by any means, including leaving a voicemail message;

-6. Communicating with the other person through a third person;

-7. Committing a crime against the other person;

-8. Communicating with a third person who has some relationship to the other person with the intent of impacting the third person's relationship with that other person;

-9. Communicating with business entities with the intent of affecting some right or interest of the other person;

-10. Damaging the other person's home, property, place of work or school; or

-Delivering directly or through a third person any object to the home, property, 11. place of work or school of the other person Violence Against Women Act
+- A. Abuse means the intentional infliction of physical harm, bodily injury or sexual assault or the infliction of the fear of imminent physical harm, and-includes but is not limited to-assault and battery as defined in the Nez Perce Tribe's Criminal Code. - B. Advocate means a person who is employed to provide services to victims of domestic violence and/or sexual assault or who volunteers to do so after receiving training in the area, and is bound by confidentiality policies. - C. Contact includes but is not limited to: - 1.
+Repeatedly coming into and/or remaining in the visual or physical presence of the other person; - 2.
+Following the other person; - 3.
+Waiting outside the home, property, place of work or school of the other person; - 4.
+Sending or making written communications in any form, including text messaging, instant messaging, and social media, to the other person; - 5.
+Speaking with the other person by any means, including leaving a voicemail message; - 6.
+Communicating with the other person through a third person; - 7.
+Committing a crime against the other person; - 8.
+Communicating with a third person who has some relationship to the other person with the intent of impacting the third person's relationship with that other person; - 9.
+Communicating with business entities with the intent of affecting some right or interest of the other person; - 10.
+Damaging the other person's home, property, place of work or school; or - 11.
+Delivering directly or through a third person any object to the home, property, place of work or school of the other person - D. Dating relationship means a social relationship of a romantic nature.
+In determining whether parties have a "dating relationship," the trier of fact shall consider: - 1.
+The length of time the relationship has existed; - 2.

-Definition stems from

-Dating relationship means a social relationship of a romantic nature.
-In determining D. whether parties have a "dating relationship," the trier of fact shall consider:

-- 1. The length of time the relationship has existed; - 2.
 The nature of the relationship; and - 3.
-The frequency of the interaction between the parties.

-It is recommended to delete "domestic household member" because it is an overly-broad definition for DV >>> for example, two young adults who do not live together nor have a child in common would not fall within this definition

-- E. Domestic household member means spouses, former spouses, persons related by blood or marriage, persons who reside or have resided together, and persons who have child in common or are expecting a child together, regardless of whether they have been married or have lived together at any time.
-For the purpose of this Title, "reside" shall mean one's personal presence at some place of abode with no present intention of leaving and with purpose to remain for an undetermined period of time, but not necessarily combined with the design to stay permanently. - F. Domestic violence means a crime violence committed by: an intimate partner of the victim, a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, or by a person similarly situated to a spouse of the victim under the laws of the Nez Perce Tribe.
+The frequency of the interaction between the parties. - E. Domestic violence means violence committed by an intimate partner of the victim, a current or former spouse of the victim, a person with whom the victim shares a child in common, a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, or a person similarly situated to a spouse of the victim under the laws of the Nez Perce Tribe.

+As Amended through Resolutions NP 22-212 and NP 22-215 (March 22, 2022)

-Domestic violence can take many forms such as but not limited to: use of intimidation, contact as defined within this chapter, manipulation, isolation, coercion, fear and/or violence, as well as other tactics of power and control to establish and maintain a relationship of dominance over an intimate partner, but does not include acts of selfdefense.
+Domestic violence can take many forms such as but not limited to use of intimidation, contact as defined within this Code, manipulation, isolation, coercion, fear and/or violence, as well as other tactics of power and control to establish and maintain a relationship of dominance over an intimate partner, but does not include acts of self-defense.